MattKevan/uxlift/_books/getting-started-with-design-systems.md

 ---
 ### **What does it take to build a Design System?**

 They've been proven to help teams drive faster development, eliminate inconsistency, save money and reduce knowledge silos.
 Un-arguably, it's a win-win situation.
 But how do you get started?
-We're proud to present an introductory guide to Design Systems, created to remove the overwhelming overhead a task like this can have.
+We're proud to present an descriptionductory guide to Design Systems, created to remove the overwhelming overhead a task like this can have.

 ### What you'll learn